adacalypse/modern-times-ADA/index.md

 ## Missing plot summaries

-Many early movies in CMU dataset lack plot summaries.
+Before analysing and parsing all the plots, let's have a look at the missing data.

 {% include_relative figs/missing_plot_summaries.html %}

+In addition to be of fewer number, many early movies in CMU dataset lack plot summaries...
+We must keep that in mind while analyzing them.

+## Moore’s Law in the movie industry

+Technology is like a high-speed train traveling at full speed.
+As it develops and reveals more and more of its potential, our societies also become increasingly impacted.
+To measure through the lens of the film industry this impact, we have extracted key-words related to technology from the summaries with the help of autophrase [... more methods].

-## High quality phrases
+### High quality phrases

 We employed Autophrase [3] to extract high quality words from the plot summaries, sorting by tf-idf score.
 We print the first movie to contain that phrase in its summary to understand where the world was from a cultural standpoint.